fuse-code-support/FuseCodePoc/README.md

   * Write default config file if one doesn't already exist
   * Download webfusion-text via git during bootstrap
   * Get the UI up, then download and activate plugins in the background
-    * Push activation jobs from the back-end to the UI via the refresh-state mechanism or similar
+    * Push activation jobs from the back-end to the UI via the refresh-state mechanism or similar *DONE*
     * `git pull` already-downloaded plugins before activating
     * Load everything we can, then display what we couldn't load (and dependencies) if needed
       * Just create an editor buffer in Markdown with the report?